aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 1. In **Prepare template** select **Template is ready**.
 1. In **Template source** select **Upload a template file**.
 1. Choose a file `main.yaml`.
 1. Enter a **Stack name**.
-For example, cfn-workshop-nested-stacks
+For example, cfn-workshop-nested-stacks.
 1. For the **AvailabilityZones** parameter, select 2 AZs.
 1. For the **S3BucketName** provide the name of the bucket you have written down in [Prepare S3 bucket](#2-prepare-s3-bucket) section.
-1. You can leave rest of the parameters default.
+1. You can leave rest of the parameters default and choose **Next**.
 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and tick both **IAM Capabilities** check boxes.
     ![iam-capabilities.png](/static/intermediate/templates/nested-stacks/iam-capabilities.png)